YibinLong/CollabCanvas/docs/guides/BACKEND_WARMUP.md

 4. Check Network tab in DevTools - you'll see the `/health` request fire immediately
 5. Try logging in shortly after - it should be much faster than before!

+## Slow Load Indicator

+In addition to the warmup ping, we've added a friendly "waking up" message on login/signup pages:

+### How it works:
+1. User clicks "Login" or "Sign Up"
+2. After **5 seconds** of loading, a blue notification appears:
+   - ☕ Cute spinning animation
+   - Friendly message: "Waking up the server..."
+   - Explanation: "First login may take up to a minute.
+Thanks for your patience! 🚀"
+3. Once backend responds, the notification disappears

+### Key Features:
+- **Only shows if no error** - Won't interfere with actual error messages (wrong password, etc.)
+- **Appears after 5 seconds** - Gives backend time to respond normally first
+- **Friendly & cute** - Makes the wait feel less frustrating
+- **Informative** - Users understand WHY it's taking time (not a bug!)

 ## Benefits

 ✅ **Better User Experience** - No more 50-second waits when logging in